michaelmalick/michaelmalick.github.io/cv/index.md

 Media Coverage
 --------------

+2020
+:   Disentangling the Effects of Competition and a Warming Ocean on Sockeye
+    Salmon across the Northeast Pacific by NCEAS.
+May 27, 2020 ([Article][nceasnews:2020]).

 2017
 :   Impacts of the North Pacific Current on Salmon Productivity.
 Research
     Spotlight on [salmon-net.org](http://salmon-net.org).
 December 27, 2017